 Arrange furniture to give them plenty of room to walk freely.
 Also, remove items from stairs, hallways, and pathways.
 Be sure that carpets are secured to the floor and stairs.
 Remove throw rugs, use non-slip mats, or attach rugs to the floor with double-sided tape.

 Put non-slip strips on floors, steps, and non-slip strips or a rubber mat on the floor of your bathtub or shower, as well.
 You can buy these items at a home center or hardware store.

 Make sure night lights are available in hallways and bathrooms.
-Good lighting will prevent falls especially at night when they may get up and go to the bathroom.
+Good lighting will prevent falls, especially at night, when they get up and go to the bathroom.

 Are your parents able to grocery shop on their own?
 Are they buying appropriate quantities of food and other supplies?
 Are they able to operate stoves and ovens safely?
 Are they eating enough?

 There are services available where groceries can be picked up and delivered to them.
 A grocery delivery service comes at a cost but provides a tremendous amount of convenience.